 A mystery classroom theme is a popular choice for educators looking to create a cohesive and creative learning environment.
 It can be used as a year-long theme or to enhance a Genre Study focused on reading and writing mysteries.
 I love teaching a Mystery Unit either in the fall to tie in with Halloween or towards the end of the school year so that it gets kids excited about summer reading.
 Here you will find Mystery classroom theme ideas and pictures to inspire teachers and homeschool families.
 You will feel organized and have your learning spaces looking amazing in no time!
 Best of all it can be done on a budget.
+Learn more about a mystery classroom theme below and scoop up this mystery classroom theme packet!

 If you would prefer to keep it simple and use solid color fabric or butcher paper for your bulletin board backgrounds, we recommend going with the colors brown, black and navy blue.
 A fun DIY project to consider is to trace footprints onto black construction paper, cut them out, and layer them on a brown bulletin board background.